Perfectly situated between the Great Barrier Reef and Daintree Rainforest, Port Douglas has a wide range of resort accommodation.

 By Paul Chai

-Whether you want to stay in a boutique hotel with ocean views, a retro themed beachside retreat or a newly renovated resort known for putting Port Douglas on the map, there are plenty of great accommodation options in this pocket of Tropical North Queensland.
+Whether you want to stay in a boutique hotel with ocean views, a treehouse hidden in the canopy of the Daintree Rainforest or a sprawling resort known for putting Port Douglas on the map, there are plenty of great accommodation options in this pocket of Tropical North Queensland.

 A short walk from popular Four Mile Beach, Peppers Beach Club is a contemporary resort with gardens full of tropical palms.
 Opt for the one-bedroom lagoon suites around the calm waters of the resort lagoon and you can jump into the water via your own private pontoon.
-Take dinner at the poolside Sublime Bar & Grill, which has an emphasis on fresh local flavours, or head to the Exclusive Spa, where signature treatments are influenced by the tropical rainforest surrounds and local Aboriginal culture.
+Enjoy dinner at the poolside Sublime Bar & Grill, which has an emphasis on fresh local flavours.

 This is the resort that put the town of Port Douglas on the map back when it was built by Australian tycoon Christopher Skase in the 1980s.
-The 294-room Sheraton Mirage Port Douglas Resort, in the centre of town, has had a $40 million makeover, and the property, set in 147 hectares (363 acres) of lush tropical garden, is back in the limelight.
+The 294-room Sheraton Mirage Port Douglas Resort, in the centre of town, is set in 147 hectares (363 acres) of lush tropical garden.
 Amenities include an 18-hole golf course, lagoon pools and dining on the deck of Feast Restaurant, where you can sample the area's amazing fresh seafood.
+The resort is also home to Harrisons by Spencer Patrick, one of the area's most awarded restaurants.

-Plunge straight into the 3000 square metre (32,000 square foot) pool from the patio in your room at the Hotel Pullman Port Douglas Sea Temple Resort & Spa.
+Plunge straight into the 3000-square metre (32,000-square foot) pool from the patio in your room at the Hotel Pullman Port Douglas Sea Temple Resort & Spa.
 Or head to the Vie Spa for the signature Heaven on Earth treatment, a combination of organic facial, body exfoliation, massage and foot treatment.
 Rooms are huge, with stylish cream couches, dark wood tables and sun lounges on the patio.
-Guests can dine in Aqua Restaurant for the sophisticated seafood menu or keep things casual with a range of share plates on the Tapastry menu.
+Guests can dine in Aluco Restaurant for the sophisticated seafood menu or keep things casual at the Sea Temple Pool Bar.

 Spend the night in a tree house hidden in the thick canopy of the Daintree Rainforest at Silky Oaks Lodge, just under half an hour inland from Port Douglas.
 Each dark wood cabin, accented with pillows and soft furnishings in the natural greens of the surrounding forest, has a rain shower and balcony that looks out on to the natural surrounds.
 Guests can have a cocktail or meal at the open-sided Treehouse Restaurant, perched high above the Mossman River.
 Try the private riverside dining option if you want to get even closer to nature.